Michael H. Trotter

 Mr. Trotter has devoted significant time to the representation of closely held businesses as well as family businesses, and he has served as an expert witness/expert adviser with respect to law firm operations and economics in two of the largest law firm bankruptcy proceedings in recent years.
-He has served as a special master for the U.S. District Court for the Northern District of Georgia.
+Mr. Trotter has served as a special master for the U.S. District Court for the Northern District of Georgia.

 He has taught securities regulation at the Emory University School of Law as well as courses in law firm management and economics.

-Mr. Trotter is the author the author of two important books on the economics and operations of major business practice law firms in America titled, “Profit and the Practice of Law: What’s Happened to the Legal Profession?,” and “Declining Prospects: How Extraordinary Competition and Compensation Are Changing America’s Major Law Firms.”
-As the author of “What’s to Become of the Legal Profession?,” published in 2017, Mr. Trotter discusses the future of the practice of law in the United States.
+Mr. Trotter is the author of two important books on the economics and operations of major business practice law firms in America titled, “Profit and the Practice of Law: What’s Happened to the Legal Profession?,” and “Declining Prospects: How Extraordinary Competition and Compensation Are Changing America’s Major Law Firms.”
+As the author of “What’s to Become of the Legal Profession?,” published in 2017, he discusses the future of the practice of law in the United States.
 All of Mr. Trotter’s books can be found on Amazon.com.